TJones305/GXBC_2020/README.md

 - WS3 Schools for assistance in applying Google Maps.

 - banzomaikaka for hover functionality code on the coaching section (solution comment on https://www.xspdf.com/help/50382383.html).
+This is also credited in the code.

 > ### Limitations:
-The developer only had access to a laptop as the largest screen size (1366px pixel width), therefore larger screen sizes may display pages differently to how they are intented.
+The developer only had access to a PC monitor of 1600px pixel width as the largest screen size, therefore larger screen sizes may display pages differently to how they are intented.

 > ### Future Additions: